eferamid/jQuark/readme.md

 Many jQuery commands have multiple signatures and these are used to determine the context and required behaviour.
 The problem is that in some cases resolving the context is quite involved.

-Quark explicitly seperates out getters and setters.
+Quark explicitly separates out getters and setters.
 The code above can be rewritten in quark as follows:

 ```
 var a=$("input|type,text|val,input value|border,1px solid red"),